Arundel High School

-Arundel High School is a public high school located in Gambrills, Maryland, a suburb of Washington, D.C., and Baltimore within Anne Arundel County.
+Arundel High School is a public high school located in Gambrills, Maryland, a suburb of Anne Arundel County.

 The school is part of the Anne Arundel County Public School system, and is the primary high school for Gambrills and portions of the Odenton area.
 Originally, the school was the Anne Arundel Academy, a prestigious one-room private school founded in 1854.
 That institution became Arundel High School in 1926.
-It is one of the oldest public high schools in the country, and the oldest mainstream public school in the state of Maryland.
+It is one of the oldest public high schools in the country.
 The current school building was built in 1949 and first occupied in 1950, with additions/renovations in 1966, 1986, 1987, 2006, and 2008.

 Students

 Attendance

 Arundel High School's September enrollments, 2004 – present:

 Arundel High School only has one feeder middle school, Arundel Middle School.
-Arundel Middle School has 4 feeder elementary schools: Piney Orchard, Waugh Chapel, Odenton, and Four Seasons.
-Prior to the opening of Crofton High School, Crofton Middle School was also included in the Arundel High School feeder system.
-In the Fall of 2020, Arundel High School students from the Crofton area who were in grade 9 during the 2019–2020 school year were relocated to Crofton High School.
-However, because Crofton High only served students in grades 9 and 10 during the 2020–2021 school year and will only serve grades 9, 10, and 11 during the 2021–2022 school year, Arundel High students from the Crofton area who were in grades 11 and 12 in the fall of 2020 remained at Arundel High School.
+Arundel Middle School has 5 feeder elementary schools: Piney Orchard, Waugh Chapel, Odenton, Four Seasons and Two Rivers.

 The student body is 55% White, 24% Black, 8.0% Hispanic and Latino, 6% Asian, and 7% of students identify as being of two or more races.
 13% of students receive free and reduced–price meals as of 2020.

 Academics and rankings

 Rankings

-Arundel High School has place highly on a number of rankings:
+Arundel High School frequently ranks among the top high schools in AACPS and the state of Maryland: